 A. Monitoring during construction.
 All site work done under site plans shall be monitored during construction to insure compliance as required by § 420-6.1.
 A fee deposit under the provisions of MGL c.
 44, § 53G will be required to cover the cost of monitoring.
 (See § 420-7.5.)

 B. Monitoring procedures.
 Monitoring to insure compliance shall be carried out at appropriate times during the development of the site.
 The frequency and level of monitoring shall be determined by the monitor.
-Monitoring will be done by a compliance official who may be a consultant engaged by the Board, the Building Commissioner, or other Town official as determined by the Board.
+Monitoring will be done by a compliance official, who may be a consultant engaged by the Board, the Building Commissioner, or other Town official as determined by the Board.
 The monitor shall report to the Board if any serious problem arises and not less often than quarterly the status of the site work and any compliance problems.

 (1) The Town may take any or all of the enforcement actions prescribed in these regulations to ensure compliance with, and/or remedy a violation of this regulation; and/or when immediate danger exists to the public or adjacent property, as determined by the Building Commissioner or compliance official.
 Securities described in § 420-3.8C may be used by the Town in carrying out any necessary enforcement actions.